Mohamed-avr/TodoListApp-React/README.md

 3. useTemplate literals
 4. set the value of input inside a div , that div is a todo
 5. return a div very click on  the button
-6. you can just make 5 todo (role)
-7. make a delete button
+6. make a delete button
-8. show number of todos after adding each todo
+7. show number of todos after adding each todo
-9. empty the input
+8. empty the input
-10. focus on the input after any creatation
+9. focus on the input after any creatation
-11.check if the input is empty & set a condition
+10.check if the input is empty & set a condition
-12. style the app
+11. style the app

 # problems i face